mdanialr/bbb-interface/README.md

 `avatar` `string`: The link for the user’s avatar to be displayed.

 `is_guest` `boolean`: To indicate that the user is a guest.

+> Response

+`url`: The url that need to be open up in browser otherwise would end up got 401 error when joining.